2lb Deer Cane Block

-Langdon Ducks Rice is unique in the regards that it is Oregon Grown.
-Western Oregon’s famously abundant crystal clear, clean water and rare growing conditions can produce exceptional Quality Wild Rice seed stock.
+Langdon Wild Rice is unique in the regards that it is Oregon Grown.
+Western Oregon’s famously abundant crystal clear, clean water and rare growing conditions can produce exceptional quality wild rice seed stock.
 Western Oregon’s long, wet Springs and the fertile Willamette Valley make for a special combination of growing factors.
-The heavy, dark, pure soils of Langdon USA Farms produce a Long Grain Wild Rice that is high in calories, high in protein and uniquely sweet tasting to waterfowl.
-From a waterfowl attracttion standpoint, Langdon Ducks Rice Seed Stock will produce a waterfowl food plot of “Duck Candy” for you.

 Uses: Small-scale plantings on exposed mud flats can be reliable attractants to waterfowl, especially if levee-controlled and can be flooded with up to a foot of water during the hunting season.